11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 What is the #1 Rule in Salary Negotiation?

-The number one rule in any salary negotiation is to not disclose your salary history or salary requirements before the employer does.
-This can often be uncomfortable, but it’s in your best interest and will often help get you a much higher salary.
+The number one rule in any salary negotiation is not to disclose your salary history or requirements before the employer does.
+This can often be uncomfortable, but it's in your best interest and will often help get you a much higher salary.

 “Just 39 percent of workers negotiated their salary during their last job offer.
 Robert Half surveyed more than 2,700 workers across 27 major U.S. cities and found that some people were more likely to negotiate than others.”